-Avoid Boom Lift Accidents with ALC Online Training
+Avoid Boom Lift Accidents and Scissor Lift Accidents with ALC Online Training

-AerialLiftCertification.com makes it easy to train and certify your lift operators.
+AerialLiftCertification.com makes it easy to train and certify your lift workers.
 The training is fast and affordable.
-If complies with all OSHA standards.
+It complies with all OSHA standards.
 Workers can take the training from anywhere that offers Internet access.
-They can use a PC, laptop or mobile device that can access the Internet.
-Training can usually be completed in an hour or so.
-Workers who pass the online exams can print their certificate on the spot.
+They can use a PC, laptop or mobile device.
+Training takes around an hour to complete.
+Workers who pass the online exams can print their certificates on the spot.

 To prevent boom lift accidents, the training covers many safety techniques.
-This includes the safe operation of cherry pickers, telescopic boom lifts, articulating boom lifts, and scissor lifts.
+These include the safe operation of cherry pickers, telescopic boom lifts, articulating boom lifts, and scissor lifts.
 Other safety topics include how to:

-– Inspect an aerial lift before starting a job
+– Inspect a boom lift before starting a job

 – Assess the work site for hazards